 As Pragati is targeting low-income households in rural and semi urban areas, most of its target customers are living in the digital shadow.
 These customers either do not have access to digital tools to access the financial services or they lack digital literacy to use these channels to access credit.
-Pragati is adopting a phygital or assisted digital mode to deliver credit to its customers.
-Pragati has built a digital workflow application and integrated this with all the latest lending suites such as KYC authentication, Credit Bureau verification, account integration, payment and collection services, credit underwriting using data analytics, geo analytics, rule engine and credit engine etc. Pragati has also adopted the latest technology for its non-lending applications such as HRMIS, Audit, Accounting etc. The technology would enable Pragati to provide best in class customer services, right-sized loans and quick turnaround time and these three parameters would be the key focus for its product delivery.
+Pragati is adopting a phygital or assisted digital mode to deliver credit to its target customers.
+Pragati has built a digital workflow application and integrated this with all the latest lending suites such as KYC authentication, Credit Bureau verification, account integration, payment and collection services, credit underwriting using data analytics, geo analytics, rule engine and credit engine etc. Pragati has also adopted the latest technology for its non-lending applications such as HRMIS, Audit, Accounting etc. The technology would enable Pragati to provide best in class Customer services, right-sized loans and quick turnaround time and these three would be the key focus for its product delivery.

-Pragati recognises its employees as its most important resource and it's imperative that the company provides formal and informal training to the employees at all levels of operations & management.
-This will help the employees to achieve the desired level of productivity and enhance the overall human capital.
+Pragati recognizes its employees as a most important resource and it's imperative that the company provides formal and informal training to the employees at all levels of operations & management.
+This will help the employees to achieve the desired level of productivity and also enhance the overall human capital.
 For the Fiscal year under consideration, Pragati has 45 employees on roll, further recruitment & training would continue as the company expands.
+Pragati aims to become an employer of choice and aims to enter the "Great place to work" club

-Pragati has devised a business plan to serve customers in 10 states.
-It has selected a right mix of developed and relatively underdeveloped (From the perspective of financial market development) states to balance its aspirations of improving the financial inclusion and at the same time, this is also a risk prudent strategy.
+Pragati has devised a business plan to serve the customers in 10 states, the selected geography would establish Pragati as a national player.
+Pragati has started its branch expansion in Karnataka and soon spread out to other targeted geographies.
+Pragati has selected a right mix of developed and relatively underdeveloped (From the perspective of financial market development) states to balance its aspirations of improving the financial inclusion and at the same time, this is also a risk prudent strategy.

-Pragati has tested its lending methodology along with Northern Arc & Smile and disbursed INR 25.78 crores of JLG loans across 4 states from 45 branches with very good portfolio quality.
+Pragati has tested its lending methodology along with Northern Arc & Smile and disbursed INR 25.78 Cr of JLG loans across 4 states from 45 branches with very good portfolio quality.
 The results from this limited pilot are very encouraging and the company is ready to scale up.